-If you love desserts that are simple but taste like you spent hours in the kitchen, this peach vanilla cake is your new best friend.
-No fancy ingredients, no gelatin, and no stress—just a soft sponge, juicy peaches, and a creamy topping that melts in your mouth, everything ready under 60 minutes.
+If you love desserts that are simple but taste like you spent hours in the kitchen, this easy peach vanilla cake is your new best friend.
+No fancy ingredients, no gelatin, and no stress-just a soft sponge, juicy peaches, and a creamy topping that melts in your mouth.
+You'll have everything baked and ready to assemble in under 60 minutes of active time.
+Just plan for an additional 2 hours of chill time for the best creamy texture.
 Just like this easy, no-bake chocolate caramel pudding recipe.

 The best part?
 It uses canned peaches, so you don't have to wait for summer.
 The juice from the can makes the cake extra moist, and the no-gelatin cream topping stays fluffy for days.